lehbyte/lehbyte.github.io/_posts/2019-05-12-Configuration-Flask.md

 author-id: lehbyte
 ---

-In part 3 we saw how to add admin views to our app but there’s more to be done.
+In part 3 we saw how to add admin views to our app.
-If I remember correctly, this is how we set up our database
+The way our database is setup might lead to some issues when adding and deleting records.
+Sometimes the database might drop data when the virttualenv is reactivated.
+So we have to change the way we configure our databse.

 `Raj.config["SQLALCHEMY_DATABASE_URI"]='sqlite:////tmp/raj.db'`